coverclock/com-diag-diminuto/README.md

     sudo su
     echo "ipv6" >> /etc/modules

+On the StarFive VisionFive 2 SBC, IPv6 isn't even built as a module.
+I had to build a new kernel.

+## SCTP

+Stream Control Transmission Protocol (SCTP) is a bit of an outlier in the pantheon of internet protocols build on top of IP.
+While I would expect all internet routers to support TCP and UDP, I wouldn't expect hardly any to support SCTP, a protocol built for Signaling System 7 (SS7), a protocol stack used in the Public Switched Telephone Network (PSTN).
+SCTP combines the fixed boundry size of UDP with the guaranteed delivery of TCP, making it ideal for many messaging applications.

+While SCTP can't be relied upon in the public internet, I find it useful when used with Unix domain (Local) sockets, and its use is supported by Diminuto.
+The protocol is enabled in the Linux kernel by default on the Raspberry Pi.
+But when I rebuilt the Vision 2 kernel to enable IPv6, I had to also enable SCTP, which, like IPv6, was not enabled by default.

+If it was built as a module, these commands might work.

+    sudo modprobe sctp
+    sudo su
+    echo "sctp" >> /etc/modules

 ## Tool Chain

 On some distros I had to install gcc, g++, and make.